 The Car Insurance excess is the amount you will have to pay towards a claim.
-The voluntary excess is set by you & the compulsory excess is set by your insurer.
+The voluntary excess is set by you and the compulsory excess is set by your insurer.

 Voluntary excess - You can set this as low as zero to reduce how much you’d have to pay out in the event of a claim, or you can increase it which may reduce your premium.
-When selecting your voluntary excess make sure that it is an amount you will be able to afford to pay in the event of a claim as the repairer of your car won’t be able to return your car to you until this sum is paid.
+When selecting your voluntary excess make sure you can afford to pay it in the event of a claim as the repairer of your car won’t be able to return your car until this is paid.

-Compulsory excess - This is set by your insurer and may vary depending on the type of car you have, your age and your driving experience.
+Compulsory excess - This is set by your insurer and may vary depending on the type of car you have, your age and your driving experience and that of any named drivers.
 You cannot alter the compulsory excess.

 This answer specifically relates to Tesco Bank Car Insurance.
 For an answer relating to Box Insurance please select the Box Insurance FAQ category or try using the search box at the top.